yy0931/save-as-root/README.md

 # Save as Root in Remote - SSH
-This extension saves files with root privileges on Linux or MacOS environments connected with `Remote - SSH`, is an easy solution to [FileSystemProvider: no way of handling permissions issues #48659](https://github.com/microsoft/vscode/issues/48659).
+This extension saves files with root privileges on Linux or macOS environments connected with `Remote - SSH`, is an easy solution to [FileSystemProvider: no way of handling permissions issues #48659](https://github.com/microsoft/vscode/issues/48659).

 ## Usage